North Korea Launched A Missile But It Exploded Almost Immediately

 The launch also comes amid an alarming escalation of tensions along the Korean peninsula, after North Korea seemed to suggest an impending nuclear test.
 The US dispatched an aircraft carrier strike group to the region last weekend, and President Donald Trump has recently tweeted that the US will intervene if China does not take steps to rein in Pyongyang.

 According to White House pool reports, Vice President Mike Pence was briefed on the launch while onboard Air Force 2 over the Bearing Sea.
-Pence is scheduled to arrive in Seoul Sunday to meet with South Korean leaders, where he is expected to outline details of the administration's North Korea policy.
+Pence arrived in Seoul Sunday to meet with South Korean leaders, where he is expected to outline details of the administration's North Korea policy.

 Pence was in contact with President Trump, aides told reporters.

+"We weren't surprised by it, we were anticipating it," a White House foreign policy advisor said early Sunday, briefing pool reporters on board Air Force 2.
+"It wasn't a matter of if, it was a matter of when.
+The good news is that after five seconds it fizzled out."

+"We've got options, we've got a range of options both militarily, diplomatic and others so we have a wide array of tools at disposal for the president should he choose to use them," the advisor said, according to a pool report.
+"But for this particular case, if they took the time and energy to launch a missile that failed, we don't need to expend any resources against that."

-US Secretary of Defense James Mattis issued a short statement about the launch Saturday night, stating only that the US military was aware of the failed launch.
+US Secretary of Defense James Mattis also issued a short statement Saturday night, stating only that the military was aware of the failed launch.

 "The president and his military team are aware of North Korea's most recent unsuccessful missile launch," Mattis said in the statement.
 "The president has no further comment."